-On August 18, 2017, Professor Li-Guo Zhao, Professor of Solid Mechanics at Wolfson School of Mechanical, Electrical and Manufacturing Engineering at Loughborough University, visited OAE Publishing Inc.'s Xi'an Office for an exchange visit.
-After he was given a detailed presentation about Vessel Plus by the managing editor, Prof. Zhao had a clearer and more comprehensive knowledge of the journal.
+On August 18, 2017, Professor Li-Guo Zhao, Professor of Solid Mechanics at Wolfson School of Mechanical, Electrical and Manufacturing Engineering at Loughborough University, visited Xi'an Office of OAE Publishing Inc. for an exchange visit.
+After given a detailed presentation about Vessel Plus by the managing editor, Prof. Zhao had a clearer and more comprehensive knowledge of the journal.
 Prof. Zhao also discussed several issues with the editorial staff, including approaches for further development of the journal, peer review process, and website optimization.
-Prof. Zhao, while affirming the current achievements of the journal, also put forwarded many practical suggestions to improve the journal as well.
+Prof. Zhao, while affirming the current achievements of the journal, also put forward many practical suggestions to improve the journal.

 From the left: technology manager, Yao-Hua Gao; managing editor, Cong-Cong Wang;